pikaroot/pikaroot.github.io/_blogs/2023-02-06-Sagemath_Installation_without_git_clone_repo.md

 ---
-title: How to install Sagemath in DebianOS (w/o Git Clone)
+title: How to install Sagemath in DebianOS
 ---

-# Step-by-Step Installation Guide
+## :o: Step-by-Step Installation Guide

 1. Install prerequisites for Sagemath.